-- (1) be based on the most efficient and lowest cost means of providing the Determination Services; - (2) assume the continuation of the service standards set out in the DSP; and - (3) reflect costs associated with the specific Determination Services provided. - (b) An Agency should use system-wide averages for operating, maintenance and administration costs only where it is infeasible or inappropriate to apply the principles set out in clause 5(a). - (c) Future operating, maintenance and administration costs must be projected over a 30 year period from: - (1) in the case of Ci, the date on which the DSP was registered with IPART under clause 2(e) of Schedule 4; - (2) in the case of \acute{C}i , the date on which the Extension is completed; or - (3) in the case of \hat{C}{i} , the date on which the Upgraded Connection becomes available for the customer to take up.
+- (a) The operating, maintenance and administration costs (C_i , \acute{C}i , \acute{C}i and $\^{C}i$) should, wherever possible: - (1) be based on the most efficient and lowest cost means of providing the Determination Services; - (2) assume the continuation of the service standards set out in the DSP; and - (3) reflect costs associated with the specific Determination Services provided. - (b) An Agency should use system-wide averages for operating, maintenance and administration costs only where it is infeasible or inappropriate to apply the principles set out in clause 5(a). - (c) Future operating, maintenance and administration costs must be projected over a 30 year period from:

+- (1) in the case of C_i, 1 July of the financial year in which the DSP is registered with IPART under clause 2(e) of Schedule 4; - (2) in the case of C_i , 1 July of the financial year in which the Extension that enabled the New Connection is completed; - (3) in the case of \check{C}i , 1 July of the financial year in which the Upgraded Connection becomes available for the customer to take up; or - (4) in the case of \hat{C}i , 1 July of the financial year in which the Upgraded Connection becomes available for the customer to take up.

-Reduction Amount 6
+6 Reduction Amount